pykong/MERLIn/README.md

 | save_state_img               | Whether to take images during training.                                                          | Yes      | False        |
 | use_amp                      | Whether to use automatic mixed precision.                                                        | Yes      | True         |

-### Extending Agents, Environments and Neural Networks
+### Extending Agents, Environments, and Neural Networks

-MERLIn prouds itself to be modular and extensible, meaning you can easily implement new agents, environments and neural networks.
-All you need for extending said objects is to derive a new class from the respective abstract base class and register it at the regarding registry.
+MERLIn boasts itself of being modular and extensible, meaning you can easily implement new agents, environments, and neural networks.
+All you need to extend said objects is to derive a new class from the respective abstract base class and register it at the regarding registry.

 #### Example: Implementing a new Neural Network

-Create a new python module `app/nets/new_net.py`, holding a new class deriving from `BaseNet`.
+Create a new Python module, `app/nets/new_net.py`, holding a new class deriving from `BaseNet`.
-Importantly you need to provide a unique name via the name property.
+Importantly, you need to provide a unique name via the name property.

 ```py
 from app.nets._base_net import BaseNet